Lin Lie: Powers and abilities

 After being bestowed with the chi of the dragon Shou-Lao, Lin gained the power of the Iron Fist, allowing him to summon and focus his chi to enhance his natural abilities to extraordinary levels.
 Like every Iron Fist before him, Lin can concentrate his own chi and the superhuman energy from Shou-Lao's heart into his hands, which manifests into a supernatural glow around his hands and fists that can strike with superhuman hardness and impact, while keeping them impervious to pain and injury.
 Lin can focus his chi inward to heal himself from injury and pain.
+When absorbing a large quantity of chi, Lie is transformed into a demigod which greatly increases his physical attributes but at the cost of quickly burning away his lifespan.
+In addition to enhanced strength and durability in his demigod form, Lie can regenerate missing limbs and organs and manifest solid weapons from his chi.

-Due to the broken shards of the Sword of Fu Xi embedded in the flesh of his hands, Lin Lie suffers from chronic pain.
+While the broken shards of the Sword of Fu Xi were embedded in the flesh of his hands, Lin Lie suffered from chronic pain.
 When Lin first struggled with channeling the Iron Fist consistently, he originally believed that the shards' presence in his body was disrupting the flow of chi; Lie was warned that failing to properly balance his own chi with Shou-Lao's or immediately removing the shards would result in his death.
-However, after Shao-Lou revealed that Lie's issues came from his own self-doubt rather than the shards, Lie embraced his dual identities, allowing him to summon the powers of Shou-Lao and the Sword of Fu Xi simultaneously without any ill effects.
+However, after Shao-Lou revealed that Lie's issues came from his own self-doubt rather than his injuries, Lie embraced his dual identities, allowing him to summon the powers of Shou-Lao and the Sword of Fu Xi simultaneously without any ill effects.
 However, the chronic pain remained in his arms, which he learned how to mitigate after training with Daredevil.
+This handicap remained with Lie until the shards were removed by Feng.

-Due to his training under the Nü-wa Clan, Agents of Atlas and the monks of K'un-Lun, Lin Lie is an expert swordsman, martial artist and acrobat.
+Due to his training under the Nü-wa Clan, Agents of Atlas and the monks of K'un-L'un, Lin Lie is an expert swordsman, martial artist and acrobat.
 In addition to K'un-Lun's martial arts, Lin is proficient in Bajiquan and Wing Chun.

 Lin Lie is also exceptionally good at solving puzzles.